The Dream (The Favors album): Background

 In 2021, Ashe and Finneas collaborated on "Till Forever Falls Apart", which was featured on her first album Ashlyn.
+Finneas also cowrote and produced the hit song "Moral of the Story" from that album.

 In February 2025, an anonymous Instagram account was created under the name @weshouldmakeaband.
 The account began posting mysterious, vintage camcorder-style snippets of Finneas and Ashe making music.
 They both further went on with posting hints on their respective accounts.
 They most notably posted the Austin City Limits festival lineup with a hidden artist slot, which was assumed to be for the band.
 Speculation continued to rise as the two began to confirm a collaboration in their live performances.
 Ashe made an appearance at Finneas's For Cryin' Out Loud!
 Tour stop in Los Angeles in March, where they performed the unreleased song "Lake George".
 Prior to the release of "The Little Mess You Made", Ashe performed a part of the song while she was opening for Gracie Abrams on The Secret of Us Tour in Australia, while Finneas simultaneously performed a part of the song in Germany during his tour.

 The album was announced on June 3, 2025.